imfunniee/gitfolio-in-wild/README.md

-# gitfolio-in-wild
+# gitfolio-in-wild 🎉

-A list of portfolio that uses gitfolio 🎉
+A list of portfolio that uses gitfolio

 This past week have been a crazy experience for me, from being no one to getting on github's trending list 👀.
 I owe everything to you guys.

-These are the ones that i found, Add Yours by creating a PR 👏
+These are the ones that i found, Add yours by creating a PR.

 - https://imfunniee.github.io/gitfolio
 - https://c0d3n1nj4.github.io